ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 If the goal is maximizing speed and ergonomics, this ain't it.

 My theory was that the real solution was hiding in plain sight on the *other side of the board*: the prime, underutilized real estate of the Caps Lock key.
 By turning it into a layer key, I could get true home-row navigation with `IJKL` with no pinky strain.
 That simple idea quickly snowballed.
 I pulled in other essentials like Backspace, Delete, Enter, and modifiers to where I could reach with my left hand, building an entire layer that was not just a workaround for missing keys, but a genuine ergonomic upgrade over their standard positions.
+I almost never, for example, use my dedicated Backspace key anymore: Caps Lock + `d` for Backspace is always faster and more ergonomic.

 But I was stuck in a rut.
 My setup was good, but I knew it could be better.
-I wanted more, but I had also reached the limits of my knowledge and capacity with the Vial software.
+I wanted my home row to do more, but I had also reached the limits of my knowledge and capacity with the Vial software.

 To get to the next level, I needed to go back to school.
 I saw the Planck as a ticket out of my comfort zone: a masterclass in constraint-driven design.
 By stripping away so many keys and adding thumb keys to (somewhat) compensate, the Planck forces you to fundamentally reconsider core aspects of the layout.
 Where does Enter go?
 Backspace?
 Where's the fucking right Shift?
 How do you remember where all the symbols are‽‽